 EU court throws out tax ruling against Barcelona, Real

-BRUSSELS: Barcelona, Real Madrid and two other Spanish football clubs will not have to pay back taxes after a court on Tuesday annulled an EU state aid ruling in a second setback for regulators seeking to tackle tax avoidance.
+BRUSSELS: Barcelona, Real Madrid and two other Spanish soccer clubs will not have to pay back taxes after a court on Tuesday (Feb 26) annulled an EU state aid ruling in a second setback for regulators seeking to tackle tax avoidance.

 The European Commission's crackdown in recent years has resulted in orders to multinationals including Apple, Starbucks, Fiat Chrysler, Engie and Amazon to pay billions of euros in back taxes to various EU countries.

-The EU competition enforcer said in its 2016 ruling that Barcelona, Real Madrid, Athletic Bilbao and Osasuna enjoyed a 25 percent tax rate for more than 20 years, compared to the 30 percent norm for sports companies.
-It said the clubs each had to pay back up to 5 million euros (£4.3 million).
+The EU competition enforcer said in its 2016 ruling that Barcelona, Real Madrid, Athletic Bilbao and Osasuna enjoyed a 25 per cent tax rate for more than 20 years, compared to the 30 per cent norm for sports companies.
+It said the clubs each had to pay back up to 5 million euros (US$5.7 million).

 The lower tax rate came about because the four were treated as non-profit organisations instead of professional football clubs with limited liability.